The-Software-Guild/Workshop-Linux/README.md

 - What is the purpose of the shift command in this script?

 3. In linux, what are inodes (index nodes)?
-- Unix systms have a database that every file name points to an inode number
+- Unix systems have a database that every file name points to an inode number
 - The inode number often is disk location to the inode, but the inode itself is a struct (like in C ) that contains information about each file.
 The informaiton may include file size, permissions, group, owner, and blocks.
 - The blocks are the actual memory locations the files are stored on, similar to arrays except the blocks do not have to be in order.
 When files are stored in blocks that are in non sequential memory locations, this is called fragmentation.